 Stella Formosa: Director of Teaching and Learning, Headteacher at Chesterton Primary School

-Key responsibilities: standards of teaching and learning across all schools within the trust, induction of new staff and teacher training, leading standards at Chesterton Primary (all aspects)
+Key responsibilities: standards of teaching and learning across all schools within the trust, induction of new staff and teacher training.
+Leading improvement and standards at Chesterton Primary (all aspects)

-Stella qualified as a teacher in English in 1992 and has worked in a number of secondary and middle schools across Staffordshire in 2000 she was seconded to work for the local authority to deliver the new literacy framework across the County, She became Assistant Headteacher at Chesterton Community Sports college in 2007 and was instrumental in delivering the turnaround in the quality of teaching and learning both at CCSC and Churchfields Primary School in its journey to becoming an outstanding school.
-She was appointed as Headteacher at Chesterton Primary School in 2018 and is rapidly applying her skills to transform the teaching and learning there.
+Stella qualified as a teacher of English in 1992 and has worked in a number of secondary and middle schools across Staffordshire.
+In 2000 she was seconded to work for the local authority to deliver the new literacy framework across the County.
+She became Assistant Headteacher at Chesterton Community Sports College in 2007 and was instrumental in delivering the turnaround in the quality of teaching and learning both at CCSC and at Churchfields Primary School in its journey to becoming an outstanding School.
+Stella is the Director of Teaching and Learning for the trust and plays a very valued hands on role in helping to transform the teaching in the trust’s schools.
+She became headteacher at Chesterton Primary in September 2019.

 Steph Waterhouse: Director of Partnership and Communication, Deputy Headteacher at CCSC

-Key Responsibilities: leading the promotion of good behaviour for learning strategies across the primary sector and all standards at Crackley Bank Primary.
+Key Responsibilities: leading on behaviour across the primary phase, standards at Crackley Bank (all aspects).

 Sara qualified as a Primary Teacher in 1996 and originally taught in schools in Shropshire before moving to Staffordshire to take up the post as Deputy Headteacher at Crackley Bank in 2003.
 In 2005 Sara became the school’s Head Teacher and during this time she has taken a key role in working with the LA to support other schools within Staffordshire; she also represents Primary School leaders as a member of the Staffordshire Primary Heads Forum.
 Sara ensures that inclusion is a key feature of the school’s practise and pastoral care: SEND support and behaviour management are strengths of the school.
 There is a clear ethos of teamwork and positive growth mind-set within the school and this is led by Sara through her strong drive for improvement throughout the school.